 One of our goals is to provide mentoring and professional training for OSU students who want to work on a collaborative, inclusive, and supportive team of peer writing consultants.
 We mentor student staff as they develop skills that can transfer to future contexts and roles.
 These skills include listening, asking questions, collaboration, critical thinking, empathy, and analysis of writing.
 We work to create a supportive environment where consultants can develop their skills over time through robust training as well as ongoing professional development

 The Writing Center is committed to supporting student staff in their role as students as well as employees.
-Each term, coordinators collect desired hours and availability for scheduling, and we aim to meet those requests as often as possible.
+Each term, the WC Coordinator collects desired hours and availability for scheduling, and we aim to meet those requests as often as possible.

 Here’s what some of our consultants say about why they like the work: